logo for secsportsfan.com

 In 1986, Cannon ran into serious financial problems and sold his Heisman Trophy to restaurant owner Tom Moran.
 To this day, Cannon eats for no charge at T.J.
 Ribs in Baton Rouge, where his trophy is displayed.

-Although he has had unfortunate circumstances plague him over the past 25 years, Cannon was once—and still is—a football icon –especially to LSU and Southeastern Conference (SEC) fans.
 Many long-time fans still recall listening to Billy Cannon's football heroics on the radio.
 Even though he no longer owns his trophy, Billy Cannon's legend lives on and his name is permanently etched in football history.

+Read more at Billy Cannon History.
 To read about other great SEC football players, read Best All-Time SEC Football Player.
+See also 2007 LSU Football.

 Chapter four of the book to the right "Game of My Life" is dedicated to the Billy Cannon story.